-Reimbursements with state funds are paid to university employees who have purchased business-related goods with out-of-pocket funds on behalf of their department.
+Reimbursements with state funds are paid to UB employees and non-employees who have incurred travel expenses or purchased business-related goods with out-of-pocket funds on behalf of the university.

 Departments must consider using UB's preferred purchasing methods such as a Procurement Card, eProcurement or purchase order for business transactions.
 Using these methods ensures contract pricing, liability and tax exemption requirements are met.
 When requesting reimbursement, you may be asked to explain why one of these preferred methods was not utilized.

 Ownership of all items acquired with state, Research Foundation (RF) or UB Foundation (UBF) funds is vested with the respective entity and not the individual faculty or staff member.
 This includes items purchased: